Group of ballet girls backstage

 If you think you might have RED-D then the best way to manage this is to talk to someone you trust, who can direct you to a specialist sports medicine physician.
 Your sports physician will discuss your symptoms, order necessary tests, and do a comprehensive clinical review which may lead to the diagnosis of REDs.
 As a syndrome, it involves an complex interplay of symptoms, making diagnosis a process of exclusion.
 A joint monitored plan from relevant, specialist members of a multidisciplinary team is best practice, the plan can then be implemented and reviewed together.

-Some key factors that will be considered are:
+Some key factors that may be considered are:

 which may include; Questionnaires (LEAF/LEAM/DEAQ), discussion around hormonal health/symptoms including menstrual history and libido, discussion around injury (parotuccary bony injuries) and illness’, and sleep quality/quantity, and mood, looking at growth and development charts and strength & conditioning profiling results over time where possible (to identify if any reduced muscle strength or reduced endurance performance).